alan-turing-institute/EduNotice/README.md

 Existing details (are not updated)

+## Requirements

+In addition to Python packages listed in `requirements.txt`,

+- SendGrid service
+    - Generate API KEY (
+        Recommended settings
+            Restricted Access
+                Allow only `Mail Send` Full Access
+    - Export the API key value as `ENS_EMAIL_API` environmental parameter as shown in the `Setup` section.

 ## Setup

 Set the required and optional environmental parameters (recommended by appending/modifying the `~/.bash_profile` file).